Iceland in 4 Days (Best Itinerary, Map & Tips)

 The main highlight you have to see on this third day of your 4-day Iceland itinerary is Jokulsarlon glacier lagoon.
 Depending on how much time you have, I also highly recommend Skaftafell National Park, and more particularly a short hike to Svartifoss waterfall.

-If you are traveling in winter (+- October – March), don’t miss the natural ice caves.
-Although, at the moment of the last update, they have discovered a new ice cave that you can also visit in the summer (this is very exceptional!).
-See here for more info and if you want to visit, be sure to book in advance.
+If you are traveling in winter (+- October – March), don’t miss the natural ice caves in this area.
+At the moment of the last update, they have discovered a new ice cave that you can also visit in the summer (this is very exceptional!).
+See here for more info and if you want to visit (and it’s possible for your travel dates), be sure to book in advance.

 Glacier hiking is another great activity and is available all year round, so you could incorporate it into your itinerary as well.